-Yes, we feel that more could be done in terms of engagement with Maidstone to ensure that the needs assessment accurate and data led.
-The impact of the proposals on areas of deprivation has not been considered; High Street Ward and Shepway North have been completely overlooked (explain as above in first - impact)
+Yes, we feel that more could be done in terms of engagement with Maidstone to ensure that the needs assessment is accurate and data led.
+The impact of the proposals on areas of deprivation has not been considered; High Street Ward and Shepway North have been completely overlooked (explained above in our response to Q7).